ttcn-0906/riscv32-core-doc/docs/source/mem_stage.md

 #### Exception Handling

 In this part, LSU will receive signal `load_fault` and `store_fault` which is sended from MMU.
-Then, generates exceptions:
+Then, LSU will generate exception signal with current load or store instruction.

 ## MMU (Memory Management Unit)